MohitGoel92/Customer-Marketing-Segmentation/README.md

 ## K-Means Clustering

 The diagram below illustrates the impact of using K-Means on a dataset to cluster.
+We observe three clusters being optimal for the dataset.

 <img src = 'Screen4.png' width='850'>

 <img src = 'Screen1.png' width='700'>